-An experienced physician is credited by the Western Rural with the following gratuitous prescription, faithful use of which, he avers, would do away with dyspopsia eleven times out of twelve; People not habitually great eaters are guilty of serious indiscretion in the time and manner of taking food.
-Half the people I know have violent attacks of indigestion because they persist in eating hearty meals when in an exhausted condition.
+An experienced physician is credited by the Westera Rural with the following gratuitous prescription, falthful use of which, he avers, would do away with dyspepsia eleven times out of twelve; "People not habitually great caters are guilty of serious indiscretion in the are guilty of serious Indiscretion in the time and manner of taking food.
+Haif the people I know have violent attacks of indigestion because they persist in of indigestion because they persist in eating hearty meals when in an exhausted condition.
 They seem never able or willing to realize that there are times when the system is in no fit state to grapple with a full meal.
 They come in tired and hungry, almost ravenous, not thinking that maybe a good deal of what they consider hunger is gastric irritation, then sit down to a table and overtax the already strained vital powers.
 As a rule no person should eat when very hungry.
-The wise thing to do is to drink a cup of water with three or four tablespoonfuls of milk in, sit down five minutes and then begin slowly to eat and eat very sparingly."
-The Praner Axie tirener.
-Is now recognized as the standard axle grease of the U.S.; is sold in every State and county in the Unite, and is to day wifeed evicel, imitations have been made, all can ming to be as good as the Frager, thus virtually admitting its superiorit.
-Every genuine tackage bears the trade mark.
-I calers an i consumers can thus distinguish the genuille from the imitation, and protect themselves against fraud.
-A veter in of 92 years at Albany, N, Y., is clearing a farm.
-We Cure Hupture.
+The wise thing to do is to drink a cup of water with three or four tablespoonfuls of milk in, sit down five minutes and then begin slowly to eat five minutes and then begin slowly to est and est very sparingly."
+The Francy Are tirener.

+In now recognized as the standard sain grease of the U.S.; is sold in every State and county in the Union, and is tooday without arted, institutions have been made, all est ming to be as good as the Francy, thus vortually admitting its superiority.
+Every generite package bears the trade mark.
+I salers an i consumers can thus distinguish the genuits from the instation, and protect themselves against traud.
+We Care Rupture.
 No matter of how long standing.
-Write for free treatise, testimonials, etc., to S. J. Hollenworth & Co.
-Owago, Tioga Co., N. Y. Price \$1; by matt. \$1.15.
-Carp and cel don't move so much as a fin Students, Teachers (male or female), Clergy-men and others in need of change of employment, should not fall to write to H. F. Johnson & Co., Richmond, Va.
-Their great success shows that they have got the true ideas about making money.
+Write for free treatise, testimonials, etc., to R. J. Hollensworth & Co., Owego, Tioga Co., N. Y. Price \$1: by mail, \$1.15.
+Carp and eel don't move so much as a fin all winter.

+Students, Teachers (mate or female), Clergymen and others in need of change of employment, should not fall to write to B. F. Johnson & Co., Richmond, Va.
+Their great successions that they have got the true ideas about making money.
 They can show you how to employ odd hours profitably.
-A resident of Barton county, Mo., has a Bercham's Pills are better than mineral waters.
+A resident of Barton county, Mo., has a beard seven feet long.

+Beecham's Pilis are better than mineral wa-ters.
 Beecham's no others.
-Eccuts a box.
-The score of a basebali game at Brenbam, Tex., was 111 to 11, At Chicago Royal Leads All.
+25 cents a box.
+The score of a basebali game at Brenbam.
+Tex., was 111 to 11, At Chicago Royal Leads All.